cairo-book/cairo-book/src/ch02-05-control-flow.md

 semicolon to end the statement that assigns the value to `result`.
 Finally, we print the value in `result`, which in this case is `20`.

-## Summary

-You made it!
-This was a sizable chapter: you learned about variables, data types, functions, comments, `if` expressions, and loops!
-To practice with the concepts discussed in this chapter, try building programs to do the following:

-- Generate the _n_-th Fibonacci number.
-- Compute the factorial of a number _n_.

-When you’re ready to move on, we’ll talk about a concept that Cairo shares with Rust and that _doesn’t_ commonly exist in other programming languages: ownership.